-Coverage for BELVIQ® is primarily through a patient’s pharmacy benefit.
+Coverage for BELVIQ® and BELVIQ XR® is primarily through a patient’s pharmacy benefit.
 Coverage and reimbursement may vary significantly by payor, plan and patient.
 Payors can base coverage decisions on formal policies or make decisions on a case-by-case basis.

 However, in addition to the standard Part D prescription drug plan, Medicare offers enrollees prescription drug coverage through enhanced Part D plans that may allow for weight-loss product coverage.2